theCMack/ssm-ami-automation/README.md

 # ssm-encrypt-ami-automation
 Automated AMI encryption creation using SSM

 Forked from https://github.com/b-b3rn4rd/ssm-ami-automation to create automation around encrypting new AMIs as they are published by AWS.
-The idea is that when AWS publishes an updated AMI via SNS then we'll create and encrypted copy and publish it.
+The idea is that when AWS publishes an updated AMI via SNS then we'll create an encrypted copy and publish it.

 Workflow
 ---------